BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Tell me about a time when everyone else on your team gave up on something but you pushed the team towards delivering a result
 * **Answer** Codeathon 2nd year all are de motivated, told them winning or losing is not all the thing we are in 2nd year competiting with final years, that's it self a big thing, need to maintain this, no matter we solve or not we are going to do till morning
+* **Answer** for sling they said we cannot improve the accuracy further came up with additional feature which is sequential one by MAP@k mean average precision and MAR@K mean avearge recall

 ## Miscelleneous